-Cuiaba I Revenues
+Cuiabá I Revenues

-Revenues received for power production are denominated in Brazilian Reais.
-Cuiaba I began generating in April 1999 and realized gross revenues of US$11.3 million in 1999.
+Revenues received for power production are denominated in Brazilian Real.
+Cuiabá I began generating in April 1999 and realized gross revenues of US$11.3 million in 1999.
 These revenues reflect Phase I of plant operations during which the first turbine was dispatched fueled by diesel.

-Cuiaba I Cost of Gas
+Cuiabá I Cost of Gas

-During 1999, the Cuiaba I project was fueled by diesel provided by Petrobras.
-The cost of this fuel is passed through to Furnas.
+During 1999, the Cuiabá I project was fueled by diesel provided by Petrobras.
+100% of the cost of this fuel is passed through to Furnas.
+It is assumed that this arrangement with Furnas will continue until the switchover to natural gas in 2001.

-Cuiaba I O&M and Labor
+Cuiabá I O&M and Labor

 O&M at EPE is denominated in both US dollars and in Reais.
-During 1999, Cuiaba I reported $3.5 million in O&M. US dollar denominated O&M (71% of total) escalates with US CPI and reais based O&M (29%) escalates using IGP-M. O&M for gas marketing and transportation escalates with US CPI.
+During 1999, Cuiabá I reported US$3.5 million in O&M. US dollar denominated O&M (71% of total) escalates with US CPI and Reais based O&M (29%) escalates using IGP-M. O&M for gas marketing and transportation escalates with US CPI.

 Key Assumptions - 2000 to 2004